Decades of Leadership

 Emeritus Professor, KNZM, FRSNZ FRANZCP

-His 1982, conceptualisation of Te Whare Tapa Wha: Te Taha Tinana, Te Taha Wairua, Te Taha Hinengaro and Te Taha Whānau, working title then ‘The Foundations of Health’ was widely disseminated, especially to the health sector and to community organisations.
+His 1982 conceptualisation of Te Whare Tapa Wha: Te Taha Tinana, Te Taha Wairua, Te Taha Hinengaro and Te Taha Whānau, the working title then ‘The Foundations of Health’ was widely disseminated, especially to the health sector and to community organisations.
 Later writing can be found in international and national journals and in the six books he has written relating to Māori health, Māori development, indigeneity, and Māori futures.
-He has a strongly identifiable style, whether guiding conceptualisations of Māori health and wellbeing, or Treaty of Waitangi applications, or in futures thinking, or research relevant to Māori and indigenous peoples, or in creative responses to community needs.
+He has a strongly identifiable style, whether guiding conceptualisations of Māori health and well-being, or Treaty of Waitangi applications, in future thinking, or research relevant to Māori and indigenous peoples, or in creative responses to community needs.
 The early Māori community health worker groups and the establishment of Te Rau Matatini are early examples of this style.

-As Chair of the Palmerston North based Tu Toa Trust, Mason helped establish two new secondary shools in Palmerston North.
+As Chair of the Palmerston North-based Tu Toa Trust, Mason helped establish two new secondary schools in Palmerston North.
 Both schools aim to promote high academic and sporting success for Māori students.
-The second school, Manukura, is distinguished by its affiliation to Aorangi Marae in Feilding.
+The second school, Manukura, is distinguished by its affiliation with Aorangi Marae in Feilding.
 The 2016 school results show that in NCEA and in sporting accomplishments, Manukura is exceeding school expectations and goals.
-Now in 2017 there are over 180 students enrolled at the school.
+Now in 2017, there are over 180 students enrolled at the school.

 Lady Arohia Durie